-Also of note is Stratum IV, a buried A horizon developed atop Jaucas sand (Stratum Va) and enriched with traditional Hawaiian cultural material.
-Marine shell midden, charcoal, and firecracked rock were dispersed evenly throughout the stratum (cultural material noted but not collected).
-The fire-cracked rock consisted of semi-porous, angular, thermally altered basalt.
-The upper boundary of this stratum has been truncated by historic development (i.e., graded and filled over), with the lower boundary being intact.
-Stratum IV is considered a cultural layer based on the presence of traditional Hawaiian cultural material and
+Also of note is Stratum IV, a buried A horizon developed atop Jaucas sand (Stratum Va) and enriched with cultural material.
+Marine shell midden, charcoal, and fire-cracked rock were dispersed throughout the stratum (not collected).
+The fire-cracked rock consisted of semi-porous, angular basalt.
+The upper boundary of this stratum was truncated by historic development (i.e., graded and filled over), while the lower boundary remains intact.
+Stratum IV is considered a cultural layer based on the presence of cultural material and associated pit features that originate within Stratum IV (see below) and has been designated as SIHP # -7580.